Lemons, Lavender, & Laundry

 I decided I needed to try something different, ’cause the soap and water was not working.
 This one ingredient worked so well, I just had to share.

-Here’s What You’ll Need To Degrease Your Kitchen
+What You Need To Degrease the Kitchen

-Lemon oil is wonderful for cleaning, and is known for its ability to break down grease.
+• Lemon Essential Oil– Lemon essential oil is wonderful for cleaning, and is known for its ability to break down grease.
 You will often find it added to store-bought cleaners for this very purpose.
-I have tried using paper towels, versus the cotton balls, but I feel like cotton balls do a better job.
+(Wondering where to buy essential oils?
+Check out this post)

-If working on a vertical surface, apply a few drops of lemon oil directly onto the cotton ball.
+If working on a vertical surface, apply a few drops of lemon essential oil directly onto the cotton ball.
 If working on a horizontal surface, apply a couple drops of the oil, a few inches apart, directly onto the surface, as this helps preserve the oil.

 Simply use the cotton ball to wipe the surface…